Master of Business Administration in Shipping and Logistics (Blue MBA)

 (3) The Study Board may decide to deviate from the rules stipulated in subsections (1)-(2), except when documenting the student’s skills in a specific other language is part of the objective of the examination.

 (4) The provisions in subsections (1)-(2) apply to oral and written sit-in examinations and to all types of written take-home assignments (seminar papers, projects etc.) subject to assessment.

 Prerequisites for participating in the exam: compulsory activities

 13. Besides the examinations listed in section 5, which are included in the final grade point average, on some courses there are one or more compulsory activities.
-That means that as part of the teaching, one or more written assignments must be submitted for assessment and/or one or more oral presentations etc. must be carried out.
-In order for students to participate in the final examination of the course in question, it is a condition that, within a set deadline, the required number of compulsory activities have been submitted/carried out and have been assessed approved.
-A blank submission is not regarded as having participated in the activity.
+That means that as part of the teaching, one or more written assignments must be submitted and/or one or more oral presentations or other compulsory activities must be carried out.
+In order for students to participate in the final examination of the course in question, it is a condition that, within a set deadline, the required number of compulsory activities have been submitted/carried out and have been approved by the teacher.
+What is evaluated is the student’s effort; i.e. whether the student has made a try at solving/answering the assignment or has participated in the activity.
+A blank or irrelevant submission is not regarded as having participated in the activity.
 Further specifications regarding the number of compulsory activities, format etc. are stated in the course description of the individual course.